Shotgun Python Console

 NOTE: These hotkeys may not be available in all DCCs.

 - In some older versions of DCCs, leaving the python console open when closing the session may cause a crash.
 We believe this may be a bug in some older versions of PySide.
 More recent versions of DCCs, bundled with newer versions of PySide, do not appear to crash on exit.
-If you encounter this issue with a recent DCC release, please drop us a line at email@example.com so that we can investigate further.
+If you encounter this issue with a recent DCC release, please submit a ticket so that we can investigate further.

 Installation and Updates